sanders41/meilisearch-python-sdk/CONTRIBUTING.md

 Once you have cloned your fork of the repository you can create a virtual environment.
 When using Poetry the step is optional.
 If you create a virtual environment Poetry will use the environment you have activated, or Poetry will create and use it's own if you don't create one.
-If you want to create your own, once you are in the split-schedule directory create and activate the virtual environment.
+If you want to create your own, once you are in the async-search-client directory create and activate the virtual environment.
 This step is slightly different for Mac/Linux and Windows.

 Mac/Linux